-What I Learned Reorganising a 45-Person Team at the Ethereum Foundation
+What I Learned Reorganising a 45-Person Division at the Ethereum Foundation

-In mid-2025, the Ethereum Foundation restructured its Ecosystem Development function.
+In early 2025, the Ethereum Foundation restructured its Ecosystem Development function.
 I led that restructuring.

 The Starting Point